Skip to main content

 CRW: Built-in MCP server — the best story here.
 Add CRW to your MCP client config and your agent immediately has scrape, crawl, and map tools with no additional setup.
 See the MCP scraping guide for a complete walkthrough.

-Firecrawl: Firecrawl's MCP integration is a separate npm package (@mendableai/firecrawl-mcp) that wraps the hosted API.
+Firecrawl: Firecrawl's Model Context Protocol server is a separate npm package (@mendableai/firecrawl-mcp) that wraps the hosted API.
 Self-hosting it against your own Firecrawl instance is possible but requires additional configuration.

 Crawl4AI: Community MCP integration available.
 Less mature than CRW's built-in implementation.